The Insider’s Guide to Whitewater Rafting in Utah

 2) Best Short Trip: Colorado River, Westwater Canyon

-This 17-mile stretch of whitewater can be run in a single day, but since each group is allowed to camp overnight it’s worth taking your time.
+This 17-mile stretch of whitewater can be run in a single day, but since each group is allowed to camp overnight it’s worth taking your time on a Westwater Canyon rafting trip.
 You may see Bald Eagles swoop high above the red rock canyons, but once the walls turn to dark gneiss you’ll want to start paying attention.
 Rapids like Staircase, Big Hummer, and Funnel Falls will serve as your appetizer as the river plunges toward Skull Rapid, one of the most notorious in the West.
 One mistake and you’ll be captured in The Room of Doom, a huge recirculating eddy with solid cliff walls.
 Make it past that and you’ll be rewarded with a few more fun Class III rapids before the take out, and you’ll wish you could do it all over again.

 3) Best Cultural Trip: San Juan River, Bears Ears National Monument